CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Related Work

 \paragraph{Metamorphic testing.} At a conceptual level, \method can be classified as a metamorphic testing approach~\cite{chen2002metamorphic, chen2018metamorphic}, which is a method to generate both test cases and validate results.
 Metamorphic testing uses an input $I$ to a system and its output $O$ to derive a new input $I'$ (and output $O'$), for which a test oracle can be provided that checks whether a so-called \emph{Metamorphic Relation} holds between $O$ and $O'$.
-For \method, $I$ corresponds to the original query, $O$ is the number of estimated rows, $I'$ is the restricted query, and $O'$ is its number of estimated rows.
+For \method, $I$ corresponds to the original query, $O$ is the estimated cardinality, $I'$ is the restricted query, and $O'$ is its estimated cardinality.
 The metamorphic relation that we validate is the \property property.
 Metamorphic testing has been applied successfully in various domains~\cite{segura2018metamorphic, chen2018metamorphic}.
 TLP~\cite{Rigger2020TLP} and NoREC~\cite{Rigger2020NoREC} are other metamorphic testing approaches that were proposed for testing DBMSs, as discussed above.

-\paragraph{Identifying performance issues in other domains.} Automated testing approaches have been proposed to find performance issues also in other domains, such as compilers, where a performance issue refers to inefficient code produced for an input program.
-Dead-spy~\cite{milind2012deadspy} identifies dead stores by dynamically detecting successive writes to the same memory locations without a read between them.
-Runtime value numbering~\cite{sha2015runtime} identifies computation redundancies that compilers failed to eliminate.
-CIDetector~\cite{tan2020every} empirically compares dead and redundant operation elimination between various compilers.
-Theodoridis et al. proposed a differential testing technique based on the insights that dead code elimination can be used to test for a wide range of potentially-missed optimizations~\cite{theodoridis2022finding}.
-Besides automated testing, developer-in-the-loop techniques have been proposed.
-For example, in the context of data-centric systems, Yang et al. proposed Panorama, an approach that allows web developers to understand and optimize their database-backed web applications~\cite{Yang2019}.